 Bequest of Mrs. Lawrence Hitchcock 1990.96.b

-During the 18th century, desks and bookcases were among the largest and most expensive pieces of furniture in a household.
-Their owners were chiefly businessmen and community leaders, and they were usually placed downstairs in a back parlor or hall.
-These ensembles consisted of two parts: a lower division-usually a slant-top desk-and an upper cabinet that sat within moldings applied to the desktop.
-The form of the upper cabinet often included elements derived from contemporary architecture.
-Like much New England furniture of the later 1700s, the lower section of this example is block-fronted, that is, it recedes in the center and protrudes at either side.
-Though some European precedents can be found for block fronting, it was clearly more popular on this side of the Atlantic.
+During the 1700s, a desk and bookcase, sometimes called a bureau in early inventories, was among the largest and most expensive pieces of furniture in a household.
+Their owners were chiefly businessmen and community leaders, and because of their function as repositories for personal letters and documents, they were usually placed downstairs in a back parlor or hall.
+A desk and bookcase consisted of two parts: usually a slant-top desk below and a cabinet above that sat within moldings applied to the desktop to hold it in place.
+The form often included elements derived from contemporary architecture.
+Like much New England furniture of the later 1700s, the lower section of this example is block-fronted, in which the profile recedes in the center and protrudes at either side.
+Though some European precedents can be found for block fronting, this type of cabinetry was clearly more popular in America than anywhere else.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.